Mastering Tenancy and Lease Agreements: Your Guide to Renting in Hong Kong

 Rent and other Payment

 The renting agreement outlines the rent fees, excluding management fees and rates.
 It’s crucial to specify the payment schedule (usually monthly) and method (check, cash, or bank transfer).
-Notably, eviction proceedings can be initiated if rent is overdue by more than 15 days or consistent delays occur.
+Landlords can initiate eviction proceedings if the tenant’s rent is overdue by more than 15 days or if consistent delays occur.

 Break Clause